psymmetry/make-docker-compose-terraform/README.md

 ![image](docs/triforce.png)<br />
 <br />
 A skeleton repo that uses `make`, `docker-compose` and `terraform` to deploy an S3 Bucket in AWS.
 The idea is that this "template" can be modified or extended to include extra steps to build/pack application code as well.
-This pattern is used to minimise the dependencies and reliance on **cicd** tools/agents/systems so that steps used in **cicd** environments can be replicated exactly the same way locally, decreasing complexity as a result.
+This pattern is used to minimise the dependencies and reliance on **cicd** tools/agents/systems so that **cicd** steps used in different environments can be replicated exactly the same way locally, decreasing complexity as a result.

 ---